Amanueltamirat/Setting-Up-Basic-Web-Server/README.md

-# setting up basic web server with Node.js
+# Setting up basic web server with Node.js
 This project demonstrates how to create a simple web server using Node.js and Express.
 The server responds to three specific routes with static messages.

 ## The server has the following routes: